Skip navigation

 Please see our website for more information - http://www.hud.ac.uk/undergraduate/fees-and-finance/undergraduate-scholarships/

-Psychology with Criminology with Foundation Year at University of Huddersfield - UCAS
+Psychology and Crime Foundation Pathway leading to a BSc(Hons) Degree at University of Huddersfield - UCAS